act-rules/act-rules.github.io/_rules/video-only-element-transcript-ee13b5.md

 #### Failed Example 3

-A silent video element with an invisible text transcript on the same page.
+A silent video element with an [non-visible](#visible) text transcript on the same page.

 ```html
 <video controls data-rule-target>